zeromq/ingescape/doc/content/blog/first_full_agent.md

 <br>
 #### Handle system interruptions

 The most common way to interrupt a program in a terminal is to press Ctrl + C in the terminal.
 This will send a SIGINT signal to your application.
+The *zloop* provided by the CZMQ library automatically handles interruptions and does not require additional code.

-To handle this signal, you need to :
+To handle this signal by yourself, you need to :

 - register to SIGINT and call a function when the signal is emitted,
 - create a global flag (or any other way to store an information) that is false by default and set to true when SIGINT is received,
-- watch this flag in your main loop and stop when the flag is set to true. interruption
+- watch this flag in your loop and stop when the flag is set to true. interruption
 In short, this requires the following code: